Teis-Michael/PatternAnalysis-2025/recognition/Unet_4801908/README.md

 the outputs have a degrees of randomness. this is particalue due to some randomness in the 'adam optimiser' and datasetloader

 ### Results
-the average dice loss value lowers with more epochs.\
+the average dice loss value lowers with more epochs.

 <img src="images/1000 loss func.png" alt="Alt text describing the image" width="600"/>

-the trained models performance on test dataset. prediction, true mask, original image\
+the trained models performance on test dataset. prediction, true mask, original image.

 <img src="images/1000 multi.png" alt="Alt text describing the image" width="600"/>

-dice loss per class\
+dice loss per class.

 <img src="images/1000 multi dice loss.png" alt="Alt text describing the image" width="600"/>